 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.

 - 2 cups almonds

 - Preheat the oven to 350 degrees and line a large baking tray with parchment paper.
-Lay the almonds in a single layer and bake for 8 minutes.
-Then remove from the oven and transfer to a food processor along with the salt.
+Arrange the almonds in a single layer and bake for 8-10 minutes.
+They're ready when they are golden brown, but NOT burned.
+Remove from the oven.

-- Process on high speed and blend until creamy, stopping to scrape down the sides often.
-The almonds will turn from flour, to clumps, to a large ball, and eventually, creamy, luscious butter.
-It will take several minutes of processing, but it will happen!
-If your machine starts to overheat, turn it off for a couple minutes and start again.
-Take 2-3 breaks as needed to prevent overheating.
+- Add the almonds and salt (if using) to a food processor.
+Process on high speed until creamy, stopping to scrape down the sides often.
+The almonds will turn from whole, to flour, to clumps, to a large ball, and eventually, creamy, luscious butter.
+It will take several minutes of processing, anywhere between 3-10 minutes.
+Give your machine 30-60 second breaks, as needed, to prevent overheating.